sbb-design-systems/lyne-components/src/components/sbb-toggle/readme.md

 # sbb-toggle
+The `<sbb-toggle>` component consists of a group of related options that the user can select.

+Their behavior is similar to tabs or radio buttons, where selecting an option deselects the previously selected one.
+The `<sbb-toggle>` component is useful for switching between views within the content.

-The `<sbb-toggle>` component offers the user to choose exact one option.
-Inside the component the `<sbb-toggle-option>` is used the render the options.
+The `<sbb-toggle-option>` component is used inside the toggle component to render the options.

 ## Usage